 There are many good reasons to take a job in the Cayman Islands, with the wonderful climate of year-round sunshine and a tax-free salary chief among them.
 While some people take to Island life straight away, for others the transition can be more difficult.
 For my two cents, I think you should really have a reason for being here.
 Know that you want to be here and plan for a stay for at least two to three years.
 You won’t be disappointed.
 In addition to the island’s friendly people, there’s a great range of bars and restaurants providing excellent nightlife, while you can spend weekends lazing on pristine beaches or exploring Cayman’s natural environment, with trails, caves and heritage parks.
-Overall, there is plenty to keep you entertained, day or night; whether you are coming out here on your own or bringing you family, with some fabulous activities for kids.
+Overall, there is plenty to keep you entertained, day or night; whether you are coming out here on your own or bringing your family, with some fabulous activities for kids.

 Patience is a Virtue

 Good things come to those that wait and that applies to the IT job market in Cayman.
 There is something of a lag between offshore and onshore and given the overall industry size, IT tends to evolve a little slower here, so there is not always going to be an opportunity in every technology at any one time.
-Be patient and understand that it could take up to a year (or more!) before your ideal role appears, but when it does, you’ll want to be in position to jump on it.
+Be patient and understand that it could take up to a year (or more!) before your ideal role appears, but when it does, you’ll want to be in a position to jump on it.
 It’s really quite difficult to predict exactly what opportunities may come up from month to month, so it’s worth keeping a regular eye on both my LinkedIn page and the CML website to catch the very latest postings.
 It’s also worth appreciating that some processes and technologies may not be as up to date as in some big cities.
-Hey, we’re a small island in the Caribbean Sea, where people still say good morning to each other,but just because technology could be two or three years behind Silicon Valley, London or Dublin, don’t let that put you off.
+Hey, we’re a small island in the Caribbean Sea, where people still say good morning to each other, but just because technology could be two or three years behind Silicon Valley, London or Dublin, don’t let that put you off.